Thousand Tide Valley

 Shallow Harbor

-Shallow Harbor is the closest thing to a city in all of Thousandtide.
-It is a vast lagoon with waters only Less than a foot or two deep, crisscrossed by walkways and bridges.
+Shallow Harbor is the closest thing to a city in all of Thousand Tide.
+It is a vast lagoon with waters less than a foot or two deep, crisscrossed by walkways and bridges.
 Canoes and flat bottomed boats navigate the waters like a free-floating, living market that grows and shrinks throughout the day.

 Claybank Bog